Slaitroc/RicciPaoliGrisoni/RASD.md

 6. The platform shows a message to the Student to confirm the registration.
 7. The Student confirms the registration by clicking on the link in the email.
 8. The platform confirms the registration and activates the account.
-9. The Student is redirected to the platform's homepage.
+9. The Student is redirected to the platform's Dashboard.

 **Exit Conditions:** The Student is registered and logged in.

 **Exceptions:**
 - The Student provides incorrect information.
-- The Email Provider fails to send the confirmation email.
 - The Student does not confirm the registration.
 - The email is already in use.